 But it looks like ‘taint necessarily so’.

-In December our son Tim had an ASHP installed, for his recently-purchased 50 year old home in Yorkshire, to replace an inefficient old gas boiler.
-They ran the heating as little as possible, and typically in winter it would be first thing in the morning, a bit a lunchtime maybe, plus the evening.
+In December 2021 our son Tim had an 11.2kW Mitsubishi ASHP installed, for his recently-purchased 50 year old home in Yorkshire, to replace an inefficient old gas boiler.
+In previous homes, they normally ran their heating as little as possible, and typically in winter it would be first thing in the morning, a bit a lunchtime maybe, plus the evening.
+(We found it a bit too cold for comfort, when we visited.)
 He was keen to become gas-free (to reduce dependence on fossil fuels) and had already replaced his inefficient ceramic hob with an induction hob.
 We were concerned it wouldn’t be warm enough, or it would be way too expensive to run.
 But we were very interested to see how it played out, especially having it installed during the winter!

 Tim has a large-ish three bedroom detached house, with two of the bedrooms built into the roof angles, with rockwool in the cavity walls and uPVC double glazing.
 He spent quite a bit of effort adding extra insulation in the loft and the various nooks and crannies around gabled upstairs windows.
 Also checking and improving the draft proofing around the home.
 (These are things everyone can and should do, whatever their heating system.)